1x-coder/Readme/README.md

 # 💫 About Me:
-👋 Hi, I’m @Dead-Coders<br>😄 I'm a professional web and app developer with a passion for creating innovative and user-friendly experiences.
+👋 Hi, I’m Abdullah<br>😄 I'm a professional web and app developer with a passion for creating innovative and user-friendly experiences.
 I bring a strong foundation in various programming languages to the table, allowing me to tackle diverse development challenges.<br>👀 I’m currently learning Java and Golang<br>📫I'm passionate about building user-friendly and innovative web and mobile applications.
 My journey has involved mastering several programming languages, allowing me to tackle diverse development project

 ## 🌐 Socials: